Azurblau/AzBot/README.md

 - Sloped nodes for more accurate locating of entities.
 - Triangle-based nodes using vertices with automatic adjacence linking.
 - Subpaths in nodes for more accurate movement (no "wall-sliding").
-- Shooting, escape and equipment upgrading behaviour for survivor bots.
+- Equipment upgrading behaviour for survivor bots.
 - Caching of non-branching paths as a single node to optimize the pathfinding performance.